America Mortgages Brings "New Launch U.S. Properties Direct to Asia!" In-Person Seminar

 Exclusive opportunity to purchase affordable brand new 3 & 4-bedroom homes in the U.S. directly from the developer.

-We wanted to partner with a respected U.S. developer to bring affordable properties with an option for high LTV financing which will allow almost anyone to start their real estate investment journey.”SINGAPORE, March 2, 2023 /EINPresswire.com/ -- America Mortgages, the world's leading international mortgage brokerage, is pleased to invite you to an exclusive, in-person seminar, "New Launch U.S. Properties Direct to Asia," across the region.
-The seminar will be held in Singapore, Philippines, Hong Kong, and Dubai and will offer global investors an exciting opportunity to purchase U.S. investment properties directly from the developer.
+We wanted to partner with a respected U.S. developer to bring affordable properties with an option for high LTV financing which will allow almost anyone to start their real estate investment journey.”DUBAI, UNITED ARAB NATIONS, March 2, 2023 /EINPresswire.com/ -- America Mortgages, the world's leading international mortgage brokerage, is pleased to invite you to an exclusive, in-person seminar, "New Launch U.S. Properties Direct to Asia," across the region.
+The seminar will be held in Dubai, Philippines, Hong Kong, and Singapore and will offer global investors an exciting opportunity to purchase U.S. investment properties directly from the developer.

 — Robert Chadwick